Sign up to our mailing list to discover the future of beauty and wellness.

 When ingredients have been proven to work at an exact dosage, it’s a big deal and they get patented for it.
 These are extracts that have been intensively researched and proved their preclinical and clinical functionality.
 Patenting is a mark of excellence that’s steadfast and gold standard, so they’re well worth honing in on.
 “Don't look the generic ingredient, look for the patented ingredient,” advises Lucy.
 “You need to know whether these ingredients have ever worked on a medicinal level, in order to provide a medicinal benefit.”

 The list of percentages is not the whole story, so an ingredient that‘s a whopping 600% of your Recommended Daily Allowance, isn’t going to have you leaping from building to building come lunchtime.
 “Dosage can be deceiving and you only get the whole picture from looking at the numbers behind the numbers,” warns Goff.
 “The only dose that matters, is that of the active compound.”
 It’s easy to be wowed when a product label boasts 1000mg of their hero ingredient but take care because perhaps 12.5% of that is the active compound and the remaining 87.5% could be made up of the carrier ingredients that make it water soluble.
-“Use LYMA as a benchmark if you like,” suggests Lucy.
+It is tricky to assess the quality of the supplement by simply looking at the label, but you can “use LYMA as a benchmark if you like,” suggests Lucy.
 “Look for a patented ingredient, which is the proven form of that ingredient, and if you see another brand offering that same patented form of the ingredient at a lower level dosage, you know that dosage isn’t going to be effective because LYMA always dose at the proven, clinical level.”

 Hands down the best way of deciphering the quality of supplement ingredients is to look for peer reviews.
 This means an independent body of expert scientists have picked through every line of research, analysing and investigating if it stands up technically.
 If an ingredient is peer reviewed, you can be confident it’s worth investing in.
 Take affron® 28mg in LYMA; six separate studies to date have demonstrated that a daily dose of 28mg, it alleviates low mood states and anxiety by enhancing resilience and our ability to deal with adversity.